-The painting indications at what the Riveras' marriage would get to be.
-As solidly planted as an oak, Rivera looks colossal beside his wife.
+The painting indicates at what the Riveras' marriage would get to be.
+As solidly planted like an oak, Rivera looks colossal beside his wife.
 Dismissing from her, he shakes his palette and brushes - he is the extraordinary maestro.
 Frida, whose little feet scarcely brush the ground, cocks her make a beeline for her great mate.
 This painting shows her favorite image: the genius's adoring wife.

 She was holding his hand with the lightest possible clasp.
 Frida understood that Diego belongs to nobody.
 Even while she was painting this

 portrait, Rivera was in an affair with tennis champion Helen Wills.
 He painted her nude image on the ceiling of the Luncheon Club of the Pacific